Custom Packaging

 Specifications That Matter

-Board weight options matter more than most people realize.
+Board weight options Matter More Than most people realize.
 We quote 12pt through 32pt SBS and C1S, and when luxury demands it, we step up to G1S or B2S for that stiff, premium feel with minimal flex.
 Every quote spells out GSM from Dongguan Paper Works, and every inspection includes a caliper read to verify the board stays within +/- 0.2 mm of the specified thickness.
 I witnessed a supplier start drifting mid-run, and instead of cutting corners, I pulled the operator aside and paused the line until the beam was recalibrated—that kind of guarantee keeps your personalized paper boxes bulk run consistent from start to finish.
+For corrugated applications, we also specify E-flute at about 1.5 mm, B-flute at about 3 mm, or double-wall board when compression strength matters more than shelf display.

 Environmental tracking sits on every specification sheet.
 We log recycled content percentages, FSC certification numbers, and a full breakdown of ink opacity percentages for PMS matching.
 I once walked out of a three-day factory visit with a stack of failed prints and a supplier promise to recalibrate every press before our job—those failed proofs live in a folder that proves we never approved when colors drifted.
-That’s the detail brands pay for when they want personalized paper boxes bulk that don’t change mid-run.
+That’s the detail brands pay for when they want personalized paper Boxes Bulk That don’t change mid-run.
+In better-managed factories, the compliance wall will also show GOTS, OEKO-TEX Standard 100, WRAP, BSCI, and GRS paperwork alongside lot numbers and carton counts.

 We also keep a list of adhesives that comply with ASTM D4236 and BfR standards, so you know what contacts the product inside the box.
 You get the adhesive certs, the board specifications, and the ink data sheet in the same folder we share with our quality assurance team—no guesswork.